 - Lactation: Statin contraindications also include breastfeeding mothers

 - Acute liver failure or decompensated cirrhosis

-- Lipid profile: Perform lipid profile at baseline before initiating statins.
+- Lipid profile: Perform a lipid profile at baseline before initiating statins.
 The lipid panel should be repeated two months after starting the therapy.
-If the level of LDL-C reduction is less than expected in an individual adherent to medication, then increase the dose of statin or change to another potent statin medication and repeat lipid profile after two months.
-If the level of LDL-C is within the expected range, repeat the lipid profile every 6 to 12 months.
+If the concentration of LDL-C reduction is less than expected in an individual adherent to medication, then increase the dose of statin or change to another potent statin medication and repeat lipid profile after two months.
+If the concentration of LDL-C is within the expected range, repeat the lipid profile every 6 to 12 months.